-I am an Assistant Professor at the University of Pennsylvania's Graduate School of Education, and a Jacobs Foundation Early Career Research Fellow.
+I am an Associate Professor at the University of Pennsylvania's Graduate School of Education, and currently a LEAP Fellow with MIT Solve / Jacobs Foundation.

 Prior to joining the faculty at Penn, I was a postdoctoral research scientist at Global TIES for Children at New York University and a National Poverty Fellow with the Institute for Research on Poverty at the University of Wisconsin-Madison, where I was in residence at the US Department of Health and Human Services in Washington, D.C.